endulum/express-ts/README.md

 # Fullstack Typescript - Backend Template
 A template for a TypeScript backend.
 Designed to work with the [Frontend Template.](#insertrepolinkhere)

+## Users
+This template comes with a User object model and controller, and endpoints for user authorization, creation, and editing.

 ## Technologies
 - Express as the server framework
 - MongoDB as the server database